 It is important that you use a “broad-spectrum” sunscreen (available from our CFP skin care line).
 This screens ultraviolet B and ultraviolet A rays, to protect your skin during that time.
 When selecting a sunscreen, look for one specially formulated for use on the face.
 It should have a sun protection factor (SPF) of 50 or higher.

 It is also important to keep your new skin well moisturized.
 If you use Retin A, (as part of a comprehensive CFP anti-aging protocol) or glycolic acid products, you should be able to start using them again about six weeks after the procedure or when the doctor says you can.
 Once the treated areas have healed, if there is any residual redness you can wear makeup to hide the pink to red color that can be seen after laser skin resurfacing.
 This is not common after fractionated laser resurfacing but was quite common after ablative laser resurfacing.
 Oil-free make-ups are recommended after laser resurfacing.

-Laser Resurfacing Results
+Results Of Laser Skin Resurfacing

 The redness in the traditional laser resurfacing sites generally fades in two to three months.
 But it may take as long as six months for the redness to completely disappear.
 Redness generally lasts longer in people with fair skin but again this is uncommon after fractionated laser use.

 People with darker skin tones are more likely to get darker pigmentation.
 This may be minimized by using a bleaching agent such as CFP’s hydroquinone/Retinol mixture before and after laser skin resurfacing.